Kelvingenao/Kelvingenao/README.md

 👋 Hello!
-I'm Kelvin Genao
+I'm Kelvin Genao Carmona
 I'm a Freelance Data Scientist & Data Analyst.
 I help marketing agencies, e-commerce stores, and digital businesses turn their data into strategic decisions that drive real growth.

 🔍 What do I do?